juxor/afaq/markdown/secE3.md

 which may take years, if not decades, to develop and most companies are unwilling to take on that burden.
-Unsurprisingly, most advanced capitalist countries see such work funded by the state (as we noted in [section D.8](secD8.md), over 50% of total R&amp;D funding has been provided by the federal state in the USA).
+Unsurprisingly, most advanced capitalist countries see such work funded by the state (as we noted in [section D.8](secD8.md), over 50% of total R&D funding has been provided by the federal state in the USA).
 Moreover, the state has provided markets for such products until such time as markets have appeared for them in the commercial sector.
 Thus capitalism, by itself, will tend to under-invest in long term
 projects:

-> _ "in a competitive system you do **short-term planning only** . . .
+> _"in a competitive system you do **short-term planning only** . . .
 Let's
-take corporate managers, where there's no real confusion about what they're doing.
+> take corporate managers, where there's no real confusion about what they're
+> doing.
 They are maximising profit and market share in the short term.
+In
-In fact, if they were not to do that, they would no longer exist.
-Let's be concrete.
+> fact, if they were not to do that, they would no longer exist.
+Let's be
-Suppose that some automobile company, say General Motors, decides to devote their resources to planning for something that will be profitable ten years from now.
-Suppose that's where they divert their resources: they want to think in some long-term conception of market dominance.
-Their rivals are going to maximising profit and power in the short term, and they're going to take over the market, and General Motors won't be in business.
-That's true for the owners and also for the managers.
-The managers want to stay managers.
-They can fight off hostile take-over bids, they can keep from being replaced, as long as they contribute to short-term profitability.
-As a result, long-term considerations are rarely considered in competitive systems."_ [Noam Chomsky, **Language and Politics**, p.
+> concrete.
+Suppose that some automobile company, say General Motors, decides
+> to devote their resources to planning for something that will be profitable
+> ten years from now.
+Suppose that's where they divert their resources: they
+> want to think in some long-term conception of market dominance.
+Their rivals
+> are going to maximising profit and power in the short term, and they're
+> going to take over the market, and General Motors won't be in business.
+> That's true for the owners and also for the managers.
+The managers want to
+> stay managers.
+They can fight off hostile take-over bids, they can keep from
+> being replaced, as long as they contribute to short-term profitability.
+As a
+> result, long-term considerations are rarely considered in competitive
+> systems."_ [Noam Chomsky, **Language and Politics** , p.
 598]

 This does not mean that firms will not look into future products nor do research and development.
 Many do (particularly if helped by the state).
 Nor